alexpechkarev/larbac/readme.md

  - assign permissions to roles
  - assign roles to users

-By default frontend option is set to `true`, if you wish to create roles and assign permissions in your own way simply turn this option off in configuration file of this package.
+By default frontend option is set to `true`, if you wish to create roles and assign permissions in your own way simply turn this option off in configuration file.

 ## Requirements